blueheron786/aa.com/content/books/dr-vortex.md

+---
-Title: Dr. Vortex's Web of Shadows
+title: Dr. Vortex's Web of Shadows
-Date: 2023-06-27
+datePublished: 2023-06-27 10:00:00
-Category: books
+category: books
-Slug: dr-vortex-web-of-shadows
+slug: dr-vortex-web-of-shadows
-Summary: Embark on an electrifying journey through the captivating world of "the Battle Against SHADOW's Darkness."
+summary: Embark on an electrifying journey through the captivating world of "the Battle Against SHADOW's Darkness."
 Crafted specifically for teenagers seeking gripping adventures, and cherished by parents who value meaningful reads, this extraordinary sci-fi tale intertwines mystery, friendship, and the power of faith.
-cover: /images/covers/dr-vortex.jpg
+cover: dr-vortex.jpg
 buy_link: https://books2read.com/u/47dB98
-template: book
 ---

 Embark on an electrifying journey through the captivating world of "the Battle Against SHADOW's Darkness."
 Crafted specifically for teenagers seeking gripping adventures, and cherished by parents who value meaningful reads, this extraordinary sci-fi tale intertwines mystery, friendship, and the power of faith.